cbarkinozer/Java/Spring/Spring.md

 }
 ```

-@**OneToOne**: It is used if there is a one-to-one relationship with the joined table.
+**@OneToOne**: It is used if there is a one-to-one relationship with the joined table.
 As an example Humans have unique DNA's so Human-DNA tables have one-to-one relationship.
 ```java
 @Entity
 @Tablename(name="Human")